CortexIntelligentAutomation/docs_v2022/content/en/docs/Reference/data-types/email/emailmessage.md

 ### To

-The To is used to define the list of recipients for the email, where each [EmailAddress][] in the list is a recipient.
+To is used to define the list of recipients for the email message.

 | | |
 |--------------------|---------------------------|